the8thbit/anki/documentation/Hooks.md

 ##### profileLoaded
 Called in anki.main.AnkiQt.loadProfile, after the end of the loading, before calling the onsuccess function given in argument.
+Note that the collection is not yet accessible from the main window.

 An add-on used this to ensure that some event is executed after profile is loaded, and not at start-up as is the default.